jnozzi/cocoadev.com/markdown/EmulatingFinderFind.md

 ----

-You'd have to handle it all manually, creating views programmatically and other such fun. -- General/FinlayDobbie
+You'd have to handle it all manually, creating views programmatically and other such fun. -- FinlayDobbie

-That said, that's not much harder than making a .nib with your view in it, and then loading repeated copies of the view. -- General/RobRix
+That said, that's not much harder than making a .nib with your view in it, and then loading repeated copies of the view. -- RobRix

 ----